 In the past few years, Gilead has faced some severe legal accusations.
 Some of them concern the side effects of its HIV treatments and claim that Gilead withheld safer versions of the drugs from the market to extend their protection from generic drugs.
 Other lawsuits claim that Gilead broke antitrust laws by conspiring with other pharmaceutical companies to keep the prices of their HIV drugs as high as possible.

 The lawsuits against Gilead over the side effects caused by its HIV treatments all claim that Gilead failed to adequately warn doctors and patients of the severity of the risks of taking TDF-based drugs.
 Perhaps more importantly, though, these TDF lawsuits also claim that Gilead had developed safer HIV drugs that were based on TAF, but had kept them from the market for nearly a decade in order to extend Gilead's protection from generic versions.9

-Both of these claims are being made in lawsuits over side effects cause by a host of Gilead HIV drugs, including:
+Both of these claims are being made in lawsuits over side effects caused by a host of Gilead HIV drugs, including:

 Together, these lawsuits pose a significant threat to Gilead's roaring business.
 However, the lawsuits aim to right the wrongs done by Gilead against consumers who have had to buy overpriced drugs and suffer needlessly from their severe side effects.

 See Melody Petersen, “Patients sue Gilead, saying drug company intentionally delayed safer HIV medicine,” Los Angeles Times (May 9, 2018).

 Staley v.
 Gilead Sciences, Inc., No. 5:19-cv-02573 (N.D.
 Cal. filed May 14, 2019).